Category Archives: Yamaha Serow 250

 My £20 ebay cheapie died after two years, longer than expected.
 And the bulk and faff of my ancient, 12-volt wired Cycle Pump remains off putting.
 Once you go wireless it’s hard to go back.
 Bring on the day when all electrical household items are cable-free!

-I like to think the 20% saving right now at Halfords on the Michelin Mini Rechargeable Inflator covers the extra you pay for Michelin branding.
+I like to think the 20% saving at Halfords on the Michelin Mini Rechargeable Inflator covered the premium for Michelin branding.
 The handy pump is about 8 inches or 20cm long, and comes with a tiny LED ‘phone’ light, and adapter nozzles for pushbike Presta valves and a football clipped to the swing-out hose with a fold-lever tyre valve connector.
 Plus there’s a flimsy bag.

 But honestly, you don’t really need presets.
 Just clip on, hit the blue button and watch the numbers rise to the pressure you want.
 Then hit the blue button again and it stops.